In the last five years, a design trend has emerged.

 “We have all the phases that would traditionally go into a stick-built, but we do them in a very shortened schedule in our factory,” Grumski said.

-He also praised the amount of experience and intellectual property TAS has acquired over the years to meet customer demands thanks to decades working with high-tech companies.
+He also praised the amount of experience and intellectual property TAS has acquired over the years to meet customer demands thanks to decades of working with high-tech companies.

 That won’t change, even as TAS changes hands after this year’s acquisition by Comfort Systems.